865699871/IAGS_version1.0/README.md

 Containing the source code of four basic models for IAGS, including GMP, GGHP, Multi-copy GMP and Multi-copy GGHP.

 ### util
-Including four utils for downstream analysis.
+Including utils for downstream analysis.

 ### inputdata
 Four real datasets used in our research, including block sequences for three Brassica, nine Yeast, five Gramineae and three Papaver species.